 Given this powerful ecosystem, many U.S. life sciences companies are looking to Ireland as a hub where they can expand their global business as well as support the development of innovative healthcare solutions.
 Among more than 300 medical technology companies with Irish facilities, many other U.S. companies tap into the flow of educated workers, as well as the partnerships between research centers, universities and companies, and ongoing support—regulatory and financial—from the government.

 Much like high-tech clusters developed in the United States around renowned universities, the equivalent in Ireland has provided many U.S. companies with ready access to leading-edge R&D in local universities and research institutions and provides a solid base for future growth and development.
-Ireland offers an R&D tax credit of 25 percent, which enables lifesciences and tech companies undertaking qualifying R&D to claim a refund of €37.50 for every €100 worth of R&D expenditure.
+Ireland offers an R&D tax credit of 25%, which enables life sciences and tech companies undertaking qualifying R&D to claim a refund of €37.50 for every €100 worth of R&D expenditure.

 Focusing on results and planning for the future are seen in Ireland's five clinical research facilities that support patient-focused programs.
-Frequently backed by arms of the government, this supportive environment has encouraged research in general, with 70 percent of medtech companies located in Ireland engaging in R&D activities.
-Global companies are working with Irish research centers in areas like medical devices, microelectronics, materials, data analytics, connectivity andsmart manufacturing.
+Frequently backed by arms of the government, this supportive environment has encouraged research in general, with 70% of medtech companies located in Ireland engaging in R&D activities.
+Global companies are working with Irish research centers in areas like medical devices, microelectronics, materials, data analytics, connectivity and smart manufacturing.

 According to Killian O’Driscoll, director of projects at NIBRT, "The center trains over 4,000 people to make sure that we have the pool of talent that's required to manufacture advanced products."
 Besides significant medical research, NIBRT is focused on developing and delivering "bespoke" training programs in alliance with the center's industry partners.